100% British Beef: The Reg Park Story

 While recovering, his interest in boydbuilding was piqued by a copy of ‘Strength and Health’ magazine which contained a picture of American bodybuilder Vic Nicolette in a lat spread pose.

 This proved to be a defining moment for Park, and from this point on his mind was made up: whatever it took, he was going to build the best body on planet Earth.

 Park’s early training conditions resembled a scene from the film ‘Kes’ – a far cry from the roomy, well-equipped, air-conditioned gymnasium’s frequented by today’s crop of bodybuilders.

-He began training in earnest in his parents’ back garden using dumbells, a barbell and a simple chinning bar.
+He began training in earnest in his parents’ back garden using dumbbells, a barbell and a simple chinning bar.

-Of course, training outside in the north of England meant one thing: sub-zero temperatures, pissing rain, and, of course, people constantly fusing their definite articles with the preceding noun.
+Naturally, training outside in the north of England meant one thing: sub-zero temperatures, pissing rain, and locals constantly fusing their definite articles with preceding nouns.